An exactly solvable dissipative spin liquid: Summary and discussion

 Generalized Lindbladian constructions may also prove useful at developing a general relation between the exactly solvable open system and the underlying Hermitian dynamics.
 In our model, the Hermitian dynamics was given by a QSL with two species of Majorana fermions, with the dispersion of one of the fermions tuned to zero.
 In this limit, a particular choice of quantum jump operators admit quasiparticle excitations of the Lindbladian which display a close relation with the excitation spectrum of the closed system.
 It is intriguing to ask whether, in a generic system that is rendered exactly solvable through this technique, a similar relation exists between quasiparticle excitations in the doubled Hilbert space and quasiparticle operators of the physical Hilbert space.
 A more robust understanding of this relation, including potential violations in certain systems, is another promising direction for future research.

 \textit{Note added.} Just before posting our work, a related paper appeared on arXiv~\cite{dai2023}, studying exactly solvable BCS-Hubbard Lindbladians.
 Although the starting point of their analysis involves a distinct microscopic model of complex fermions with pairing terms, a transformation to Majorana fermions yields the same Lindbladian as ours within the $\pi$-flux sector.
 Due to the different microscopic models, our theory also has a non-trivial gauge invariance requirement, with non-trivial consequences.
 For instance, the Liouvillian gap in the $\pi$-flux sector in Fig.~\ref{fig:singleParticleGap} is larger as an additional fermion has to be included.
+We also cite a related work~\cite{gidugu2023} studying a quantum spin Lindbladian very similar to our own, which appeared on arXiv shortly after our posting.
+Our results are consistent with their analysis.